mkramlich/portfolio/sw-eng-MikeKramlich.src.md

 * "Also, in keeping with Mike Kramlich's design goal of keeping the game simple and focused on the combat, you don't design your ships a la Space Empires IV or develop your technology tees as per Master of Orion, Reach for the Stars, and Space Empires IV.
 You collect money, you build ships, you move, and you have combat.
 It's pretty simple in execution—more chess than Sid Meier's Civilization.
 It is more like the table-top marble game Albedo than Othello or Go.
 Movement is important, but it is restricted enough that grand flanking movements aren't likely.
 If you can maintain your front lines and make sure you have enough reserves to cover a potential breakthrough, you can keep pushing forward by taking a few systems each turn." -- by Johnny Wilson (ex editor of Computer Gaming World), in his preview of my game Shattered Stars, back when I ran ZodLogic Games and he was part of Manifesto Games

+* "Badass!
+Great job" - a founding CEO in EV recharging industry

 # Culture & Policies